Asymptotic error in the eigenfunction expansion for the Green's function of a Sturm-Liouville problem: Green's function formed by classical orthogonal polynomials

-As in the proof of Proposition~\ref{propn:moments}, this yields the claimed recurrence relation. \end{proof} The second main ingredient for our subsequent analysis which we establish for general classical orthogonal polynomial systems is the Christoffel--Darboux type formula given in Proposition~\ref{propn:CDT}.
+The second main ingredient for our subsequent analysis which we establish for general classical orthogonal polynomial systems is the Christoffel--Darboux type formula given in Proposition~\ref{propn:CDT}.
 For its derivation, we need an extension of Szeg\H{o}~\cite[Theorem~3.2.1]{szego} to orthogonal polynomials which are not assumed to be orthonormal.
 It characterises two of the three coefficients appearing in the three-term recurrence relation satisfied by the orthogonal polynomials $\{Y_n: n\in\N_0\}$ in terms of the square $M_n$ of the $L^2(I,W(x)\dd x)$ norm of $Y_n$ and the leading coefficient $K_n$ of $Y_n$. \begin{lemma} Let $\{Y_n: n\in\N_0\}$ be a family of classical orthogonal polynomials on the interval $I$ with respect to the weight function $W\colon I\to\R$.
 We have the three-term recurrence relation, for $n\in\N$ and $x\in I$,

 with constants $A_n,B_n,C_n\in\R$, where

 \end{lemma} \begin{proof} Adapting Szeg\H{o}~\cite[Proof of Theorem~3.2.1]{szego}, we observe that $Y_{n+1}(x)-A_nxY_n(x)$ defines a polynomial on $I$ of degree $n$.
 Hence, this polynomial can be written as a linear combination of $Y_0, Y_1,\dots, Y_n$.
 Similarly, for all $m\in\N_0$, the polynomial defined by $xY_m(x)$ can be expressed as a linear combination of $Y_0, Y_1,\dots, Y_{m+1}$.
 By orthogonality, it follows that, as long as $0\leq m <n-1$,